 About Us

-Over the past 20 years, we have created thousands of adaptations for children in NYC, provided hundreds of hands-on classes and internships, and enthusiastically supported people launching adaptive design centers around the world.
+Over the past 25 years, we have created thousands of adaptations for children in NYC and provided hundreds of hands-on classes and other opportunities to engage the community in the workshop.

 Our Mission